caltechlibrary/iga/README.md

 [InvenioRDM](https://inveniosoftware.org/products/rdm/) is the basis for many institutional repositories such as [CaltechDATA](https://data.caltech.edu) that enable users to preserve software and data sets in long-term archive.
 Though such repositories are critical resources, creating detailed records and uploading assets can be a tedious and error-prone process if done manually.
 This is where the [_InvenioRDM GitHub Archiver_](https://github.com/caltechlibrary/iga) (IGA) comes in.

 IGA creates metadata records and sends releases from GitHub to an InvenioRDM-based repository server.
-IGA can be invoked from the command line; it also can be set up as a [GitHub Action](https://docs.github.com/en/actions) to archive GitHub releases automatically for a repository each time they are made.
+IGA can be invoked from the command line; it also can be set up as a [GitHub Actions](https://docs.github.com/en/actions) workflow to archive GitHub releases automatically for a repository each time they are made.

 <p align=center>
 <img align="middle" src="https://github.com/caltechlibrary/iga/raw/main/docs/_static/media/example-github-release.jpg" width="40%">